-Bifacial/Bifacial solar cells how they work
+How bifacial solar cells work

-A bifacial solar cell, on the other hand, is designed so that the cell is active on both sides and generates photocurrent when either side - front or back - is illuminated.
+In contrast, a bifacial solar cell is designed so that the cell is active on both sides and generates photocurrent when one of the two sides – front or back – is illuminated.

-The main advantages of dual-surface solar cells
+The main advantages of biplane solar cells

 The efficiency gain depends on the radiation situation (atmosphere and background).

-Free space system with bifacial solar modules example
+Ground-mounted system with bifacial solar modules example

 📣 The right and suitable solar modules for industry, retail and municipalities